 The big idea now animating food futurologists is “regenerative agriculture”.
-Named in 1989 by an organic farming evangelist, Peter Rodale, the idea is to grow food in ways that achieve multiple benefits simultaneously, as soils trap carbon, farmers make better incomes, and companies deliver on the promise of more nutritious food.
+Named in 1989 by an organic farming evangelist, Bob Rodale, the idea is to grow food in ways that achieve multiple benefits simultaneously, as soils trap carbon, farmers make better incomes, and companies deliver on the promise of more nutritious food.

 In his seminal interview that year, Mr Rodale said: “I prefer the idea of a regenerative agriculture.
 I’m not satisfied with the term sustainability.
 It’s very appealing to policymakers because they think it’s simple to understand it.
 But the public, I don’t think the average person aspires to live in a sustained environment.
 They want to live in something that’s expanding and getting better.
 So the idea of regeneration is more appealing.”

 Today even the biggest agriculture and food companies are listening, as the Pennsylvania-based Rodale Institute has become one of the main players in research and advocacy work to encourage farmers and policymakers to adopt regenerative organic practices.
 Cargill, Walmart, General Mills, and Patagonia are all pushing for regenerative agriculture – albeit in quite different ways.

 While Patagonia has been a catalyst in a new regenerative organic certification, “ROC”, that has been adopted by like-minded brands, larger agricultural companies are also making commitments to regenerative farming.